A service provided by the BC Centre for Disease Control

 • It can be put into place up to 2 hours before intercourse and it does not need to be taken out immediately after intercourse.

 • It can be used for both genital and anal sex.
-Note that it has not been approved for anal sex (this is considered “off label” use).
+Note that it has not been government approved for anal sex (this is considered “off label” use).

 • It can be used with any type of lubrication.